Shock, sympathy, mockery: World reacts to President Trump's COVID-19 infection

 Iranian state television announced Trump had the virus, an anchor breaking the news with an unflattering image of the U.S. president surrounded by what appeared to be giant coronaviruses.
 U.S.-Iran ties have suffered since Trump unilaterally withdrew the United States from Tehran's nuclear deal with world powers and reimposed crushing sanctions.

-While the uncertainty seemed palpable on a scroll through various nations' social media, many of the comments seemed to revel in the announcement.
+While the uncertainty seemed palpable on a scroll through various social media in an array of languages, many seemed to revel in the announcement.

-"Here comes a chance for him to actually try out his idea of injecting disinfectant into himself and fighting back (against allegations that) it was fake news!" tweeted Hiroyuki Nishimura, a Japanese internet entrepreneur, referring to an idea Trump floated earlier this year for treatment.

-Keio University economics professor Masaru Kaneko tweeted that populist leaders, like British Prime Minister Boris Johnson and Brazilian President Jair Bolsonaro, "got infected because they tended not to take the coronavirus seriously.
-The two other leaders seriously tackled (the virus) after they get infected themselves.
-Will the United States follow their examples?"
+And the satirical Australian news site, the Betoota Advocate, posted a story with this headline: "Trump Family Records More Cases Of Community Transmission Than Entire State Of Queensland."